20ryanc/S2E-Guide-CFT/license-ctf-s2e/readme.md

 ## Future<a name="future"></a>

+ - The Angr solution involves getting the flag directly from memory.
+According to the source code of S2E the information should definitely be contained in S2EExecutionState but I have yet to figure out how to get contents from registers and memory.
+This may be an interesting thing to figure out.
  - I intend to solve one or two more CTF problem from the angr example page, one of which will take an input from stdin
  - After that I will do some analysis on malware binaries.